Side

 1 tbs grated onion

-1 tbs finely chopped fresh dill, or substitute 1 tsp dried dill weed
+1 tbs finely chopped fresh dill, or substitute 1 tsp dried dill

 1 tsp salt